Results 1 - 48 of 69

 Barr Trail is a 12+ mile (one-way) hike gaining over 7,800 vertical feet from Manitou Springs to the 14,115-foot summit of Pikes Peak - America's Mountain.

-Located in the foothills of the Rocky Mountains, this off-the-leash park provides dogs and their owners with a variety of options.
+Located in the foothills of the Rocky Mountains, this off-leash park provides dogs and their owners with a variety of hiking and play options.
 The park is also known for it's beautiful scenery and views.

 Hike the foothills, search for mule deer, and discover Bear Creek!
 Scrub oak thicket, ponderosa pine forests, meadows, a mountain creek, and abundant foothills wildlife.